Personal, social and health education (PSHE)

 - Theme days and weeks

 You can find out more about our approach to the British Values by exploring our statement below:

 Jigsaw contributes, as a good PSHE programme should, to the British Values agenda very significantly, both through the direct teaching of information and through the experiential learning children will enjoy.
 The 5 strands of the British Values agenda have been mapped across every Puzzle and every Piece (lesson).
 The following documents highlight how the British Values are directly taught through our PSHE scheme:

 What is Relationship and Sex Education (RSE)?

 Relationship and Sex Education is lifelong learning about physical, moral and emotional development.
 It is about the understanding of the importance of marriage for family life, stable and loving relationships, respect, love and care.
 It is also about the teaching of sex, sexuality, and sexual health.
 It is not about the promotion of sexual activity – this would be inappropriate teaching (Department for Education and Employment, SRE Guidance, 2000).
 The National Curriculum framework document states that 'All schools should make provision for personal, social, health and economic education (PSHE), drawing on good practice.’

 The Department for Education has made it mandatory that RHE is taught in all schools from September 2021.
 We felt it was important to share with you our approach and the content that will be covered.
 Please view the presentation below:

-Please note: RHE/PSHE will be mandatory from September 2021 but parents can still withdraw children from certain elements.
+Please note: RHE/PSHE was made mandatory from September 2021 and a legal requirement for schools to follow but parents can still withdraw children from certain elements.
 Should you wish to withdraw from the lessons on sexual reproduction (SRE), please send a note to your child's class teacher.
 To help with the organisation of this, we will teach this content in Week 5 of the Summer 2 term.
 Alternative lessons can then be facilitated for those children not taking part.